The Surprising Origins of Easter Symbols: From Lambs to Lilies

 Hot Cross Buns

 Hot cross buns, hot cross buns!
-Traditionally, this delicious sweet bun was served on Good Friday prior to Easter.
+Traditionally, this delicious sweet bun was served on Good Friday, the Friday prior to Easter.
 Good Friday marks the end of Lent and is the day that Jesus died on the cross.
 The sweet bun is marked with a cross to help the bread rise and as a visible sign that the bread was “blessed.”
-See our recipe for Hot Cross Buns.
+See our recipe for Hot Cross Buns!

 The magnificent Easter lily, with its sheer white petals, symbolizes life, purity, innocence, joy, and peace.
 The beautiful white flowers of the lily were connected with these traits well before Jesus Christ.
 Many ancient allegories connect the flower with motherhood.
 One fable tells us that the lily sprang from the milk of Hera, the mythological Queen of Heaven.
 This may explain why the lily is so closely associated with Mary in Roman Catholic tradition.